bluedenim/graphql_django_dataloader/README.md

 Demos of GraphQL on Django.
 See the README.md for each subdir for more info.

 ## ariadne ##
+Example of GraphQL w/ Dataloaders on Django using Ariadne

+## graphene ##
-Ariadne implementation of GraphQL on Django
+Example of GraphQL w/ Dataloaders on Django using Graphene